-The Council hosts safeguarding information pages on the Council website in order to provide information to the general public.
-The Council intranet site has direct links to Cwm Taf Morgannwg Safeguarding Board.
+The Local Authority hosts safeguarding information pages on their website in order to provide information to the general public.
+The intranet site has direct links to Cwm Taf Morgannwg Safeguarding Board.

 www.cwmtafmorgannwgsafeguardingboard.co.uk

 Additional sources of information can be accessed via links provided in Appendix 1.